bvberkum/docutils-ext/ReadMe.rst

   command-line options).
 See `Transforms`_ (``dotmpe.du.ext.transform``).
 - These transforms are used by ``dotmpe.du.ext.reader.mpe.``\ `Reader`.
 - Several Nabu `Extractor`, `Storage` pairs, see `Extractors`_ (``dotmpe.du.ext.extractor``) but nothing complex yet.
-- `rST forms`_ framework.
-  Use rST documents as forms, but gotten a bit out of use and no unittests.
-  The implementation includes retrieving data from a document according to the `form specification`, which includes type conversion and value validation.
 - Monkey patched ``docutils.{readers,parser,writers}.get_*_class()`` to load
   components from my lib.
 Enable 'extension' by importing ``dotmpe.du.ext``.